MatthiasHertel21/ttn-devices-on-map/README.md

 https://github.com/MatthiasHertel21/ttn-devices-on-map/blob/main/app/release/Screenshot_2021-06-04_094124.jpg?raw=true

 # feel free to use it as you like
-- It's just a litle shot for one ttn application / one device ...
-I did no testing for more complex setups
+- It's just a litle shot for one ttn application ...
+I tested it for two devices, worked ...
 - runs fine at S6 / android 6  ... no further testing